Zapper-fi/protocol/docs/Interpretation/event-interpretation/guide/tips.md

 ---
-sidebar_position: 4
+sidebar_position: 3
 ---

-# Tips on How to investigate an event
+# Helpful Tips

 ## 1. Look at the method name